EliotKhachi/publicZk/202309150318/README.md

-# Reserved EC2 Instances
+# Spot EC2 Instances

-*Reserved* EC2 instances have upto a 72% discount compared to [On-Demand](https://github.com/EliotKhachi//publicZk/tree/main/202309150316).
-You reserve specific instance attributes like instance type, region, tenancy, and OS, and you must specify a reservation period (i.e. 1 year).
-Recommended for steady-state, long-term usage applications.

-*Convertible Reserved Instances* allow you to be flexible with instance type, family, OS, scope, and tenancy.
+*Spot* EC2 instances can get a discount of up to 90% compared to [On-Demand](https://github.com/EliotKhachi//publicZk/tree/main/202309150316).

+They are instances you can *lose* at any point if you max price is less than the current spot price.
+It is the *MOST* cost-efficient instance in AWS.

+Recommended for workloads that are resilient to failure.

 ## Tags